Yousif-Mobark/AD-changer/README.md

 1. User enters their username
 2. User verifies their identity by entering their current password
+3. System sends a 6-digit verification code to user's email address
-3. User sets a new password that meets complexity requirements
+4. User enters the OTP code and sets a new password that meets complexity requirements
-4. Password is changed in Active Directory
+5. Password is changed in Active Directory after successful OTP verification

 ## Environment Variables